The Bankrate promise

 However, there are different types of cash back credit cards, such as flat-rate, fixed bonus category and rotating bonus category cards.
 Ultimately, the best cash back credit card for you is one you’ll be able to swipe regularly and that rewards you for the kind of spending you do the most.

-Here’s everything you need to know about choosing a cash back credit card and some top picks to get your search started.
+Here’s everything you need to know about choosing a cash back credit card and some top picks to consider.

 Flat-rate cash back cards

-Flat-rate cash back cards earn you a fixed percentage (usually between 1 percent and 2.5 percent) on all eligible purchases, whether you’re booking long-awaited travel or spending a ton on groceries for a big family.
-This simple rewards structure makes it easy to get cash back on your everyday expenses and a card with a flat cash back rate on the higher end of that percentage range can be lucrative if you qualify.
+Flat-rate cash back cards earn a fixed percentage — usually between 1 and 2 percent cash back — on all purchases, whether you’re booking travel or buying groceries for your family.
+This simple rewards structure makes it easy to get cash back on your everyday expenses.
+Plus, a card with a higher flat cash back rate can be lucrative (if you qualify).

-When picking a flat-rate cash back card, you should opt for one with at least 1.5 percent cash back.
-This is because most cards with bonus categories offer 1 percent cash back on all other purchases anyway.
-Ideally, you should be looking at 2 percent cash back cards.
-The Wells Fargo Active Cash℠ Card offers a flat 2 percent cash rewards on purchases with no spending cap, and so does the Citi® Double Cash Card (earns 1 percent when you make the purchase and another 1 percent when you pay it off).
+When picking a flat-rate cash back card, you should opt for one with at least 1.5 percent cash back on all purchases because most cards with fixed bonus categories offer 1 percent cash back on all purchases anyway.
+If you’re interested in a flat-rate card, ideally you should be looking at 2 percent cash back cards.

 Fixed bonus category cards